Students and education

 - the procedures for enrolment, termination and refund of tuition fees;

 - the admission requirements for the Bachelor’s and Master’s degree programmes (required prior education and any supplementary requirements) in general (they are fully set out in the Teaching and Examination Regulations for each programme).

 TU Delft Selection and Placement Regulations

 Under the Higher Education and Research Act (WHW), the Executive Board has the power to impose a numerus fixus for certain Bachelor's degree programmes when teaching capacity requires this.
-A numerus fixus applies to four Bachelor’s degree programmes.
+A numerus fixus applies to six Bachelor’s degree programmes.
 As of 1 September 2017, selection for these programmes is no longer made by means of a central draw.
 Instead, the individual departments will select the students.